craighiller/foodme/README.md

 foodme
 ======

 Submission for HackJam on 3/1/2014.
-Created in ~12 hours with Google Apps Engine by Alice Liu (team lead), Kevin Casey (UI/database), Craig Hiller (authentication/texting).
+Created in ~12 hours with Google Apps Engine by:
+Alice Liu - team lead, only one who knew App Engine before hand.
+Kevin Casey - UI/database
+Craig Hiller - authentication/texting

-App is currently running live at http://food-me.appspot.com/
+App is currently running live at http://food-me.appspot.com/ (except only accepts facebook login from people pre authorized currently)

 Usage
 ---------------------